andols-dev/budget_tracker_react_typescript/README.md

 - **Expense Management** 🛒: Add, view, and categorize your expenses.
 - **Income and Expense Lists** 📋: Display the list of all added incomes and expenses.
 - **Total Income and Expenses** 📊: Dynamically calculate and display the total income and total expenses.
+- **Toast Notifications** 🔔: Get success messages when income or expenses are added.
 - **Responsive Design** 📱: The app is mobile-friendly and adapts to different screen sizes using React-Bootstrap.

 ## Tech Stack 🚀